 NASA invites aircraft manufacturers to use Starr Soft Support for accurate, cost-efficient testing

 This innovative technology developed for ground vibration testing (GVT) enables an aircraft to float in mid-air without the need for a critical lift, significantly reducing testing risk, time, and costs.
-Invented by Starr Ginn, Deputy Chief of the Research and Engineering Directorate Aerostructures Branch at NASA Dryden Flight Research Center, the Starr Soft Support 1-Hertz isolation system incorporates an automatically reconfigurable aircraft jack into NASA's existing isolators.
+Invented by Starr Ginn, Deputy Chief of the Research and Engineering Directorate Aerostructures Branch at NASA Armstrong Flight Research Center, the Starr Soft Support 1-Hertz isolation system incorporates an automatically reconfigurable aircraft jack into NASA's existing isolators.
 The 60,000-pound capacity isolation system is used for weight and measurement tests, ground vibration tests, surface free-play tests, and structural mode interaction tests without the need for any major reconfiguration, often saving weeks of time and significantly reducing labor costs.
-The Starr Soft Support technology adds the most advanced aircraft testing isolation method available to the state-of-the-art ground testing capabilities at Dryden — a world leader in aircraft ground and flight testing.
+The Starr Soft Support technology adds the most advanced aircraft testing isolation method available to the state-of-the-art ground testing capabilities at Armstrong - a world leader in aircraft ground and flight testing.

 This technology can be used for all types of aircraft tests:

 - Weight and balance measurements

 The Starr Soft Support isolation system consists of an aircraft jacking device with three jacking points, each of which has an individual motor and accommodates up to 20,000 pounds for a total 60,000-pound capacity.
 The system can be transported to the aircraft by forklift and placed at its jacking points using a pallet jack.
 Electric actuators power the jacking point motors, raising the aircraft above the ground until the landing gear can retract.
 Inflatable isolators then deploy, enabling the aircraft to float in mid-air, simulating a free-free testing environment.